SerBravoSantos/tasks-calendar/TasksCalendar.md

 4. **Mutation:**
     The mutation function modifies the genes of the chromosomes chosen by probability.
 This modification could add a random factor that sometimes can improve the fitness score of the individual.

-This training process will be repeated several times until we decide.
+This training process will be repeated n defined iterations.
 If there is an specific goal, the algorithm can stop once it has reached the goal, in this case there is not an specific goal, so we can set a number of iterations or use other techniques like the early stoping which will stop the training if there is not an improvement in N iterations.

 $~~~~~~~~~~~$